What are Atomic Swaps and how do they work?

 Decentralization

-Atomic swaps eliminate the need for centralized authorities, allowing users to transact directly with one another.
+Atomic swaps remove the need for centralized authorities, allowing users to transact directly with one another.
 This gives traders complete control over their private keys and assets throughout the process.

 Security